 - Don’t repeat the same ideas again and again

-Other than these, reading and practising essays daily can really boost your analytical writing section.
+Other than these, reading and practising essays daily can boost your analytical writing section.

 GRE Grammar: Syllabus Overview